-Years Ended June 30,

-2019 2018 Increase (Decrease)

-CASH PROVIDED BY (USED IN): -

-Operating activities \$ (14.1) \$ (13.5) \$ (0.6)

-Noncapital financing activities 13.8 13.4 0.4
+Noncapital financing activities 14.5 13.8 0.7

-Investing activities 0.5 0.3 0.2
+Investing activities 0.3 0.5 (0.2)

-Capital and related financing activities (0.2) (0.1) (0.1)
+Capital and related financing activities (0.1) (0.2) 0.1

-NET INCREASE (DECREASE) IN CASH 0.0 0.1 - (0.1)
+NET INCREASE (DECREASE) IN CASH 0.8 0.0 0.8

+CHANGE IN NET POSITION 0.2

-CASH AT BEGINNING OF YEAR 8.7 8.6 0.1
+CASH AT BEGINNING OF YEAR 8.7 8.7 -

-CASH AT END OF YEAR \$ 8.7 \$ 8.7 \$
+CASH AT END OF YEAR \$ 9.7 \$ 8.7 \$ 1.0

+Prior year adjustment due to GASB 84.

 The first section presents operating cash flows and shows the net cash used by the operating activities of the institution.
 The second section reflects cash flows from noncapital financing activities.
 This section reflects the cash received and spent for nonoperating, noninvesting, and noncapital financing purposes.
 The third section shows the cash flows from investing activities and shows the purchase, proceeds, and interest received from investing activities.
 The fourth section presents cash flows from capital and related financing activities.
-This section deals with the cash used for the acquisition and construction of capital and related items.
+The section deals with the cash used for the acquisition and construction of capital and related items.
 The fifth section reconciles the net cash used to the operating income or loss reflected on the Statement of Revenues, Expenses, and Change in Net Position.